black-studio/black-studio-tinymce-widget/README.md

 1. You may install the plugin directly from your WordPress dasboard.
 Go to `Plugins` => `Add New` and search for `Black Studio TinyMCE Widget`, or pick it from the Popular plugins.
 Alternatively you may download the ZIP package and upload it using the `Upload Plugin` button in the same screen.
 You may also upload the files using FTP, just ensure that the entire `black-studio-tinymce-widget` folder is copied into the `/wp-content/plugins/` directory).
 2. Activate the plugin.
-3. In order to use the plugin, go to `Appearance` => `Widgets` in your WordPress dashboard, or use the `Customize` feature.
+3. In order to use the plugin, go to `Appearance` => `Widgets` in your WordPress dashboard, or alternatively use the `Customize` feature.
-4. You may drag and drop the `Visual Editor` widget to the desired sidebar (or, if using Accessibility mode, click the `Add` link).
+4. Add as many `Visual Editor` widgets as you want to the desired sidebar(s).
 5. Fill in title and (rich) text for your widgets.

 ## Screenshots ##